• Skip to primary navigation

 Notes

-We've tried many different combinations of peppers and every time this soup turns out great.
-The important part seems to be that you use dried peppers, not necessarily which types of peppers you use.
-If you would like a spicier soup, add one spicy chili pepper, like chili de arbol, into the mix.
+Dried peppers: We’ve tried many different combinations of peppers, and every time this soup turns out great.
+The important part seems to be that you use dried peppers, not necessarily which types.
+If you would like a spicier soup, add one spicy chili pepper, such as a chile de árbol, to the mix.

-Make sure you use bone-in chicken.
+Bone-in chicken: Make sure you use bone-in chicken.
 The bones are what make the soup extra flavorful.
-Usually, bone-in chicken is sold with the skin on, simply pull the skin off before putting the chicken in the pot.
+Usually, bone-in chicken is sold with the skin on; pull the skin off before putting the chicken in the pot.

 Nutrition